czechitas/java-install/docs/latest/community/win/advanced-eng.md

     If it stayed mainly black-grey, you wouldn't have it extracted to the correct folder.
     It must be in `C:\Java-Training`.
 In such a case, close everything, move it to the correct location and run IntelliJ IDEA again.
-    If it was red, follow on to the troubleshooting section of the detailed guide (point 33 in the detailed installation guide).
+    If it was red, follow on to the troubleshooting section of the detailed guide.

 7. If everyhing is successful, you can run the project using the green arrow on the right top bar.
     Project will open a window with `It works!` label.